2022 United States House of Representatives elections in Texas: District 32

 The 32nd district covers northern and eastern Dallas and its inner northern suburbs.
-The incumbent is Democrat Colin Allred, who was reelected with 51.9% of the vote in 2020.
+The incumbent was Democrat Colin Allred, who was reelected with 51.9% of the vote in 2020.

-This district is included on the list of Democratic-held seats the National Republican Congressional Committee is targeting in 2022.
-But due to redistricting, the seat became much safer, so it is unlikely that it will be targeted to the same degree.
+This district was included on the list of Democratic-held seats the National Republican Congressional Committee was targeting in 2022.
+However, due to redistricting, the seat became much safer, so it was unlikely that it would be targeted to the same degree.